Photon: In matter

 Light that travels through transparent matter does so at a lower speed than c, the speed of light in vacuum.
 The factor by which the speed is decreased is called the refractive index of the material.
 In a classical wave picture, the slowing can be explained by the light inducing electric polarization in the matter, the polarized matter radiating new light, and that new light interfering with the original light wave to form a delayed wave.
-In a particle picture, the slowing can instead be described as a blending of the photon with quantum excitations of the matter to produce quasi-particles known as polariton (see this list for some other quasi-particles); this polariton has a nonzero effective mass, which means that it cannot travel at c.
+In a particle picture, the slowing can instead be described as a blending of the photon with quantum excitations of the matter to produce quasi-particles known as polaritons.
+Polaritons have a nonzero effective mass, which means that they cannot travel at c.
 Light of different frequencies may travel through matter at different speeds; this is called dispersion (not to be confused with scattering).
 In some cases, it can result in extremely slow speeds of light in matter.
 The effects of photon interactions with other quasi-particles may be observed directly in Raman scattering and Brillouin scattering.

 Photons can be scattered by matter.
-For example, photons engage in so many collisions on the way from the core of the Sun that radiant energy can take about a million years to reach the surface; however, once in open space, a photon takes only 8.3 minutes to reach Earth.
+For example, photons scatter so many times in the solar radiative zone after leaving the core of the Sun that radiant energy takes about a million years to reach the convection zone.
+However, photons emitted from the sun's photosphere take only 8.3 minutes to reach Earth.

 Photons can also be absorbed by nuclei, atoms or molecules, provoking transitions between their energy levels.
 A classic example is the molecular transition of retinal (C20H28O), which is responsible for vision, as discovered in 1958 by Nobel laureate biochemist George Wald and co-workers.
 The absorption provokes a cis–trans isomerization that, in combination with other such transitions, is transduced into nerve impulses.
 The absorption of photons can even break chemical bonds, as in the photodissociation of chlorine; this is the subject of photochemistry.